-On January 31, 2011, the Company entered into a new employment agreement with Ms. Varela to replace the prior employment agreement, which expired by its terms on December 31, 2010.
+On January 31, 2011, the Company entered into a new employment agreement with Ms. Varela to replace the prior employment agreement which expired by its terms on December 31, 2010.
 Pursuant to her new employment agreement, Ms. Varela will serve as the Executive Vice President - Wholesale for a term commencing January 1, 2011 and expiring on December 31, 2013, unless sooner terminated in accordance with the terms of the agreement.
-Ms. Varela will receive an annual base salary during the term of \$450,000 and a monthly automobile allowance of \$1,250.
-In addition, pursuant to her new employment agreement, on February 1, 2011, Ms. Varela was granted an option to purchase 100,000 shares of the Company's Common Stock under the 2006 Plan, at an exercise price of \$38.17 per share, which option becomes exercisable in four equal annual installments of 25,000 on each anniversary of the date of grant, commencing on February 1, 2012.
+During the term of her new employment agreement, Ms. Varela will receive an annual base salary of \$450,000 and a monthly automobile allowance of \$1,250.
+In addition, pursuant to the new employment agreement, on February 1, 2011, Ms. Varela was granted an option to purchase 150,000 shares of the Company's Common Stock under the 2006 Plan, at an exercise price of \$25.45 per share (the number of shares and exercise price indicated having been adjusted for a May 31, 2011 three-for-two stock split effected as a stock dividend), which option becomes exercisable in four equal annual installments of 37,500 on each anniversary of the date of grant, commencing on February 1, 2012.
 In addition, Ms. Varela is entitled to an annual performance-based cash bonus for each of the fiscal years ended December 31, 2011, 2012 and 2013 in an amount equal to 2% of the increase, if any, in the Wholesale Division EBIT for each such year over the Wholesale Division EBIT for the immediately preceding year.
 Wholesale Division EBIT attributable to any business acquired by the Company after January 31, 2011 will not be included for the purpose of determining Ms. Varela's bonus until the acquired business has been owned by the Company for two full calendar years.
+Ms. Varela received a cash bonus of \$216,999 and \$63,351 for 2012 Wholesale Division EBIT performance and 2011 Wholesale Division EBIT performance, respectively.

 In the event that Ms. Varela's employment agreement is terminated due to Ms. Varela's "disability" (as defined in the agreement) or death, the Company is obligated to pay Ms. Varela (or her estate) the amount of accrued and unpaid salary through the date of termination plus any performance-based cash bonus that has accrued for the year prior to termination and is unpaid at the time Ms. Varela's employment is terminated due to her disability or death.
 The Company may terminate the agreement for "cause" (as defined in the agreement) and, in such event, Ms. Varela will be entitled only to accrued and unpaid salary through the date of termination of employment.
-In the event Ms. Varela's employment is terminated by the Company without cause, she would be entitled to receive payment of her annual base salary, payable at regular payroll intervals, from the date of termination of employment through the remainder of the term plus any performance-based cash bonus that has accrued but not yet been paid.
-In the event that Ms. Varela's employment is terminated by the Company without cause during the period commencing 30 days prior to a "change of control" (as defined in the agreement) transaction and ending 180 days following a change of control transaction, she is entitled to receive an amount equal to the lesser of (i) the average amount of total compensation actually received by her during the preceding three calendar years multiplied by 3 and (ii) the maximum amount that is tax deductible to the Company under Section 280G of the Code.
+In the event Ms. Varela's employment is terminated by the Company without cause, she would be entitled to receive payment of her annual base salary, payable at regular payroll intervals, from the date of termination of employment is terminated by the Company without cause during the period commencing 30 days prior to a "change of control" (as defined in the agreement) transaction and ending 180 days following a change of control transaction, she is entitled to receive an amount equal to the lesser of (i) the average amount of total compensation actually received by her during the preceding three calendar years multiplied by 3 and (ii) the maximum amount that is tax deductible to the Company under Section 280G of the Code.

-GRANTS OF PLAN-BASED AWARDS IN THE 2010 FISCAL YEAR
+GRANTS OF PLAN-BASED AWARDS IN THE 2012 FISCAL YEAR